Camb-ai/MARS5-TTS/README.md

 You must be able to store at least 750M+450M params on GPU, and do inference with 750M of active parameters.
 In general, at least **20GB of GPU VRAM** is needed to run the model on GPU (we plan to further optimize this in the future).

-If you do not have the necessary hardware requirements and just want to use Mars in your applications, you can use it via our API: see [docs.camb.ai](https://docs.camb.ai/).
+If you do not have the necessary hardware requirements and just want to use MARS5 in your applications, you can use it via our API: see [docs.camb.ai](https://docs.camb.ai/).
 If you need some more credits to test it for your use case, feel free to reach out to `help@camb.ai` for help.

 ## Contributions

 We welcome any contributions to improving the model.
-As you may find when experimenting, it can produce really great results, but is still somewhat unstable and doesn't _consistently_ provide excellent outputs.
+As you may find when experimenting, it can produce really great results, it can still be further improved to create excellent outputs _consistently_.

-If you would like to contribute any improvement to Mars, please feel free to raise a pull request and one of the developers will take a look.
+If you would like to contribute any improvement to MARS, please feel free to raise a pull request and one of the developers will take a look.

 Areas we are looking to improve, and welcome any contributions:

 - Inference stability